renaudjenny/MemoArt/README.md

 ## Features

-* 🀄️ 20 tiles to return one after another to find the pair
+* 🀄️ Return all the cards in order to find all the matching pairs:
+  * 👼🏽 Easy level: 8 pairs to find
-  * 🧒 Easy level with 16 tiles to return
+  * 🧑 Medium level : 10 pairs to find
-  * 🧓 Hard level with 24 tiles to return
+  * 🦸 Hard level: 12 pairs to find
-* 👩🏻‍🎨 Every pair of tiles represent a different art style.
-Currently 17 different art style are available for free.
+* 🎨 Each pair of cards represents a different artistic movement.
+There are currently 18 different designs, available for free.
+* 🃏 If you have some favourite designs, you can select them so as to play with them only!
-* 🏆 There is a counter of moves, so you can track your progress to decrease the number of moves you have made in the next game.
-You can even visualise your top 10 in High Scores for each level.
+* 🧮 There is a move counter, allowing you to track your real-time progress, in order to improve your technique, game after game.
+Obviously, the less moves you make, the best you are!
+* 🏆 You can register and visualize your top 10 High Scores for each difficulty level.
-* 💸 This application is available for iOS (iPhone and iPad) for **free** and **no ads**.
+* 💸 This application is available for iOS (iPhone and iPad) and MacOS for free, and without ads.

 ## Icons and illustrations

-All artistic work has been made by [Mathilde Seyller](https://instagram.com/myobriel).
-Go follow her!
+The logo, the background of the MacOS app, and all the card designs were made by [Mathilde Seyller](https://instagram.com/myobriel).
+Go follow her on Instagram!

 ## Minimum required to build the project